 Step 1.
 Open Windows PowerShell on your Windows 11 computer.

 Step 2.
-In the Windows PowerShell window, type the following and hit
+In the Windows PowerShell window, type the following and hit Enter key on the keyboard:-

 Get-CimInstance -ClassName Win32_ComputerSystem